Ghoulboy78/Scarpet-edit/docs/CONTRIBUTING.md

 brush function utility.
 You must add your new function in the following fashion:

-Add your function as an entry to the `global_brush_shapes` map variable, with the key being the string name of your function, and the value being a lambda function with `(pos, args, flags)` as the arguments.
+Add your function as an entry to the `global_brush_shapes` map variable, with the key being the string name of your function, and the value being a lambda function with `(pos, <arguments>, flags)` as the arguments.
+In between the `pos` and `flags` arguments you can take whichever arguments you need as long as you specify them in the input command.
 This is where you can manipulate the world in whatever way you see fit, and must call the `add_to_history()` function (cos not all brush functions set blocks).
-You can take whichever arguments you need from the `args` variable as long as you specify them in the input command.
 You must also add a translation key for the action to the lang file.
 Finally, it's encouraged that devs add a list of parameters to `global_brushes_parameters_map` to pretify the `brush info` command output.